 It’s a good idea to use this guide to set up the plugin if you are unfamiliar with it and how it works.
 This will allow you to get all the major pieces working so you can better understand how to set up the plugin for your particular application.

 There are several settings that must be set for many of the plugin’s functions to work.
 On this page, I will walk you through getting the plugin set up and running on your site.
-The first thing you will want to do is have a general idea of how you want the plugin to work, what information you need to gather and store and how your users will see and interact with that information.

 Let’s just say you want to have a signup form that gathers a person’s name and email address.
 When they fill out and submit the form, they will be taken to another page and thanked.
 An email will be sent to them letting them know they’ve signed up and that they can return to the site to add more information to their record.
 A private link for this purpose is provided in the email.

 Meanwhile, the site admin receives an email notifying them of the signup, and provides them with a direct link to the new record.

 [pdb_signup]shortcode on the page where you want your signup form to appear.